works

 A multi-format, cross-device tool that turns scattered discoveries into structured, searchable, and usable creative assets.

-Collect in seconds.
+Efficiency Boost: Collecting in seconds.

 Auto-organize with AI.